 - salt and pepper to taste

-- fresh parsley
+- fresh parsley, for garnish

-Bring to a boil, stirring frequently.
+- Bring to a boil, stirring frequently.
 Add the chicken and reduce heat to low and simmer uncovered for 25-30 minutes.

 All nutritional information is based on third party calculations and is only an estimate.
 Each recipe and nutritional value will vary depending on the brands you use, measuring methods and portion sizes per household.

 Perfect!
 Huge help for my weigh loss journey!